trevordevore/levure/README.md

 # Try Out Sample Application

 1. Open the `sample_app/standalone.livecode` stack in LiveCode 8+.
 The `framework/levureFramework.livecodescript` stack is a behavior of this stack.
-2. Switch to the browser tool and click on the `Run Application` button.
+2. Switch to the browser tool and click on the `Open Application` button.
 3. The `MyApp` stack should open up and display some information in a field.

 The `MyApp` stack shows how to use behaviors for the stack scripts.
 The app also loads a library that the stack uses.